FuelRats/pipsqueak3/TESTING.md

 > The Enrichment Center once again reminds you that Android Hell is a real place where you will be sent at the first sign of defiance. --GLaDOS (Portal)

-Because py.test is a 'black box' testing suite, we follow suit.
-Black Box testing is a concept in which data is entered into a 'box' and the output is evaluted, without knowing the internal workings of the box.
+As py.test is a 'black box' testing suite, we follow suit.
+Black Box testing is a concept in which data is entered into a 'box' and the output is evaluated without knowing the internal workings of the box.
 Py.test operates in this way.

 This project is also an excellent example of 'offensive programming.'
 Input is not trusted at the function level, and errors not explicitly raised are breaking.
 Keep this in mind when writing your tests.

 Every definition should have multiple tests, in the form of multiple definitions.
-* (Expected Data) Test input must match expected output.
+* (Expected Data) Function output should match asserted output.
 * (Garbage Data) Garbage input must be handled in some way without breaking.
 * (Error Handling) .get and .set methods have internal error handling, and raise errors as appropriate.